 Back-End Mergers Without a Stockholder Vote

 Section 251(h) proposed amendments are designed to make clear the requirements and procedures of the subsection.
-Section 251(h) typically permits, beneath sure circumstances, the consummation of a two-step merger’s second step without a stockholder vote, even when the client receives lower than 90 percent of the acquired firm’s inventory.
+Section 251(h) typically permits, under certain circumstances, the consummation of a two-step merger’s second step without a stockholder vote, even when the client receives lower than 90 percent of the acquired firm’s stock.

-Amendments in 2016 to Section 251(h) each make clear many of the Section 251(h) requirements and broaden the supply of Section 251(h).
-For eligibility to make use of Section 251(h), a company’s inventory must be held by greater than 2,000 stockholders immediately previous to the merger or listed on a national exchange.
+Amendments in 2016 to Section 251(h) each make clear many of the Section 251(h) requirements and broaden the provisions of Section 251(h).
+For eligibility to make use of Section 251(h), a company’s stock must be held by greater than 2,000 stockholders immediately previous to the merger or listed on a national exchange.

 Section 251(h) amendments clarify the application of this limitation to any company “that has a category or collection of stock that” meets these necessities.
-Adding this amendment implies that Section 251(h) mergers are relevant to any company that has a minimum of one class or collection of stock, even when not all the company’s classes or collections of stock meet the requirements.
+Adding this amendment implies that Section 251(h) mergers are relevant to any company that has a minimum of one category or collection of stock, even when not all the company’s categories or collections of stock meet the requirements.

 Public Benefit Corporations

 Subchapter XV to the DGCL would authorize the establishment of “public benefit corporations.”
-These are for-profit entities that are managed for both the pursuits of its shareholders and the advantages of different individuals, communities, entities, or pursuits recognized within the company’s certificates of incorporation.
+These are for-profit entities that are managed for both the pursuits of their shareholders and the advantages of different individuals, communities, entities, or pursuits recognized within the company’s certificates of incorporation.

-If you need help with Delaware general corporation law, you can post your legal need (or post your job) on UpCounsel’s marketplace.
+If you need help with Delaware general corporation law, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.